OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Assessment.md

 in certain forms obligatorily, e.g. before starting a laboratory internship or as confirmation for the independent performance of a service.

+!!!
+Info

+    Anders als beim Kursbaustein Umfrage erfolgt für diesen Kursbaustein allerdings keine spezifische grafische Auswertungsübersicht.

 ##  Course Element: Survey {: #course_element_survey}

 ![survey icon](assets/formular_434343_64.png)

 With the course element "Survey" you can add an online questionnaire to your course.
-This can be used to carry out different types of online surveys.
-You can, for example, determine the expectations of the participants at the beginning of the course or evaluate the course offerings at the end of the course.
+Als Basis wird die Lernressource "Formular" verwendet und mit dem Kursbaustein Umfrage verknüpft.
+A questionnaire must
+first be created with the learning resource "Form" in the author area.
+If you have not yet created a questionnaire, follow the instructions in chapter "[3 steps to your questionnaire](../forms/Three_Steps_to_your_Form.md)".
 By default, the results are stored anonymously.
-A questionnaire must first be created with the learning resource "Form" in the author area.
-If you have not yet created a questionnaire, follow the instructions in chapter "[3 steps to your questionnaire](../forms/Three_Steps_to_your_Form.md)".

-Further information on the subject of questionnaires and surveys can be found in the chapter "[Creating questionnaires](../forms/Form_editor_Questionnaire_editor.md)" and the corresponding subchapters.

 A formular linked in a course can only be edited completely in the formular editor as long as the page has not been opened.
 After that only typing errors can be corrected.

+!!!
+Note

-Note: If participants are currently running the questionnaire but have not yet completed it, their results will be lost.
+    If participants are currently running the questionnaire but have not yet completed it, their results will be lost.

+Further information on the subject of questionnaires and surveys can be found in the chapter "[Creating questionnaires](../forms/Form_editor_Questionnaire_editor.md)" and the corresponding subchapters.

 ##  Course Element: Checklist {: #course_element_checklist}